Luxor Museum

 Looking to save some costs on your travel?
 Why not join a shared group tour to explore Luxor, Egypt?
 Here are some activities you might be interested in:

-A ramp leads back to the ground level, where you’ll find a black-and-gold wooden head of the cow goddess Mehit-Weret, an aspect of the goddess Hathor, which was also discovered in Tutankhamun’s tomb.
-A little chamber on the left, immediately before the exit, has 16 of the 22 sculptures discovered in Luxor Temple in 1989.
-All are superb specimens of ancient Egyptian sculpture, but a 2.45m-tall quartzite statue of a strong Amenhotep III wearing a pleated kilt takes center stage at the end of the hall.
+As you make your way down the ramp, you will arrive at ground level where a black-and-gold wooden head of the cow goddess Mehit-Weret awaits you.
+This head is an aspect of the goddess Hathor and was discovered in Tutankhamun’s tomb.
+On the left, you will find a small chamber just before the exit.
+Inside, you will see 16 impressive sculptures, discovered in Luxor Temple in 1989.
+Among them, a 2.45m-tall quartzite statue of a strong Amenhotep III wearing a pleated kilt stands out and takes center stage at the end of the hall.
+All of these sculptures are exceptional examples of ancient Egyptian sculpture.

 F.A.Q